THINK WILD

 A Wildlife Hospital and Conservation Center for Central Oregon

-Inspiring the High Desert community to care for and protect native wildlife through education, conservation, and rescue/rehabilitation.
+Inspiring the High Desert community to care for and protect native wildlife through education, conservation, rescue, and rehabilitation.

 RESCUE & REHABILITATION